MiddletonRobotics/FRCMinotaur2019/README.md

 git checkout your-branch-name
 ```
 ## Merging
+### We are going to try using pull requests first and see how it goes.
+Casey, Ramsey, and Andrew have the ability to approve pull requests.

+#### General Merge Info:
 After your feature is done being implemented on a given branch you should merge it back into master:
 ```
 git checkout master